 The Poster Layout

-- The poster board surface area is 4’ high and 8’ wide, and will contain the poster number assigned to your paper so you will know which board to use.
+- The poster board surface area is 4’ high and 8’ wide and will contain the poster number assigned to your poster so you will know which board to use.
+Your printed poster must fit within the poster board surface, but need not fill the entire area.

-- Identify your presentation by posting a lightweight sign at the top of your poster space, containing the program number of your abstract, the abstract title, and the name(s) of the author(s).
+- Your poster must contain the abstract title and the name(s) of the poster author(s).
 The lettering for this section should be at least 1” high.
-You can print this information on your poster if you prefer.

 - A copy of your abstract, in large typescript, should be posted in the upper left-hand corner of the poster board.